-Once everything is agreed and a purchase order has been generated, one starts with the procurement of materials, which in this case was the Yokogawa DCS hardware, software and computer equipment, as well as the cabinets for the DCS, the cables, cable racking and consumables, as well as creating a safety file, establishing a site office and transporting all goods and materials to site.
-Once this is complete, project work begins in earnest.
+Once everything is agreed and a purchase order has been generated, one starts with the procurement of materials.
+In this case it was the Yokogawa DCS hardware, software and computer equipment, as well as the cabinets for the DCS, the cables, cable racking and consumables.
+Next a safety file gets created along with the establishment of a site office.
+Then, once all goods and materials have been transported to site, project work begins in earnest.

 Pre-work and acceptance tests

 Work on this project could be done on several fronts simultaneously, namely site identification of field I/O to be rewired to the new DCS universal I/O modules.
 Most of the existing 2500 I/O would be accessed via the existing Siemens ET200 modules on the Profibus Network, which would be rerouted to the New DCS’s Profibus ALP121 communication card.
 Work could also be started in the ICA workshop on building the new DCS cabinets in preparation for the I-FAT, which is done in anticipation of the client factory acceptance test.